brynbellomy/Funky/Pods/Quick/README.md

 Example projects with this complete setup is available in the [`Examples`](https://github.com/modocache/Quick/tree/master/Examples) directory.

+The master branch of Quick supports Swift 1.2.
+For Swift 1.1 support, use the `swift-1.1` branch.

 ### 1. Clone the Quick and Nimble repositories